JahaanRawat/video_transcriber_and_translator/README.md

 ---

-Made with ❤️ for easy video understanding on Mac
+Made with ❤️ for my BeeBee🐝